Stastez/EFTDEM/README.md

 HeightMapFillerOptions:
   useGPU: true

-  # Currently implemented: closingFilter, inverseDistanceWeightedFilter, radialFiller, dummy (use dummy to output the unfilled rasterized version)
+  # Currently implemented: closingFilter, inverseDistanceWeightedFilter, radialFiller, gradientFiller, dummy (use dummy to output the unfilled rasterized version)
   filler: inverseDistanceWeightedFilter

-  # for closingFilter and inverseDistanceWeightedFilter
+  # for closingFilter, inverseDistanceWeightedFilter and gradientFiller
   kernelBasedFilterOptions:
+    # gradientFiller will only use the first kernelSize
     kernelSizes:
       - 5
       - 25